PTrollmann/viral_annotation_pipeline/README.md

     conda activate salmon
     salmon index -t gentrome.fa -d decoys.txt -p 12 -i salmon_index --gencode -k 31

-Now you can run the salmon quantification either on individual cell lines, like
+Now you can run the salmon quantification either on individual cell lines
 ###
     conda activate salmon
     salmon quant -i transcripts_index -l A -1 cell_line_data/ACH-000556/reads_1.fq -2 cell_line_data/ACH-000556/reads_2.fq --validateMappings -o transcripts_quant_no_decoy/ACH-000556

-Or run lots of VMs at the same time with the sparkles command
+Or run lots of VMs at the same time with the sparkles command. (https://github.com/broadinstitute/sparklespray?tab=readme-ov-file) </br>
+This command uses a start-up script to prepare the VMs (could potentially also do that by setting up a prepared image for the VMs) and start the python script that than runs the Salmon transcript quantification. </br>
+Here 250 VMs are used, for 2150 cell lines this takes ~12h and costs ~680$.
 ###
     conda activate sparkles
     sparkles sub -n run_viral_annotation -u vm-startup-script.sh -u run_viral_annotation.py --params cell_line_google_bucket_index.csv --nodes 2 bash vm-startup-script.sh '{entity:sample_id}' '{hg38_rna_bam}'

-Sparkle needs a config file, set it up like this
+Sparkle needs a config file, set it up like this.</br>
 Use your project name and docker image, use a VM with high memory and enough disk space
 ###
     nano ~/.sparkles